S3-working-group/s3-practical-guide/src/focused-interactions/retrospective.md

 ## Retrospective

-Building in continuous improvement of process.

-* improvement of work process through reflection and learning from past experience
+Building in continuous improvement of work process through reflection and learning from past experience

 * output: changes to work process, new tasks, on-the-fly agreements, and drivers requiring an agreement
 * facilitated meeting (~1hr)
 * regular intervals (1-4 weeks)